 Aspirin is also known as acetylsalicylic acid, and it works as a blood thinner, helping to prevent blood clots that can cause strokes and heart attacks as they move around the body.

 Chemist 4 U has a range of low dose aspirin available at fantastic prices, so you’ll be able to keep getting the benefits of your daily aspirin without breaking the bank.

 Low dose aspirin can help to prevent heart attacks or strokes in those who are at risk by changing the consistency of your blood platelets.

 Aspirin essentially makes your blood less ‘sticky’ making it harder for blood to stick together and keeping blood clots from forming.

-Blood clots can go on to cause strokes and heart attacks as they move less easily through your body, causing blockage in your heart and blood stream, which can then cut off oxygen to your brain.
+Blood clots can go on to cause strokes and heart attacks as they move less easily through your body, causing a blockage in your heart and bloodstream, which can then cut off oxygen to your brain.